 - 2. Adapting the information to communicate a message, perspective, or agenda. - 3.
-An unreasoned or not-well-thought-out judgement.
+An unreasoned or not-well-thought-out judgment.

-Let's say you are going to present an informative speech on same-sex marriage.
-Although legal in Canada, it is not without controversy.
-Without advocating or condemning same-sex marriage, you could inform your audience about the current Canadian law, the history of the development of the law, the number of same-sex couples who have gotten married in various provinces, the implications of being married or not being able to marry, and so on.
+Let's say you are going to present an informative speech on a controversial topic like same-sex marriage.
+Without advocating or condemning same-sex marriage, you could inform your audience about current laws in various states, recent and proposed changes in laws, the number of same-sex couples who have gotten married in various places, the implications of being married or not being able to marry, and so on.
 But as you prepare and research your topic, do you only read or examine information that supports your existing view?
 If you only choose to present information that agrees with your prior view, you've incorporated bias into your speech.
 Now let's say the audience members have different points of view, even biased ones, and as you present your information you see many people start to fidget in their seats.
 You can probably anticipate that if they were to speak, the first word they would say is "but" and then present their question or assertion.
 In effect, they will be having a debate with themselves and hardly listening to you.